Turner relinquishes command of Combat Center to Jurney

 |0

-This work, Turner relinquishes command of Combat Center to Jurney, by LCpl Andrew Bray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Turner relinquishes command of Combat Center to Jurney, by LCpl Therese Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT